dojot/dojot/subscription-engine/kafka-ws/README.md

 __NOTE THAT__ it is checked whether the service (tenant) that is passed in the JSON Web Token (JWT) when requesting a *single-use ticket* can access the kafka topic, generally topics start with `tenant.*`

-__NOTE THAT__ if you pass a TICKET_SECRET, give preference to large random values.
+__NOTE THAT__ The configurable value `ticket.secret` (`KAFKA_WS_TICKET_SECRET`) must be unique for each environment and always configured, give preference to large random values.
 Also note that in a cluster environment all instances must share the same secret.

 ## **Parser compilation**